MoNE: Replacing Redundant Experts with Lightweight Novices for Structured Pruning of MoE¶

 Background & Motivation¶

-Existing methods exhibit three-dimensional instability:
+Existing methods suffer from three-dimensional instability:

-Cross-architecture instability: Layer pruning (Angular) and channel pruning (FLAP) do not account for the sparse computation characteristics of MoE.
+Cross-Architecture Instability: Layer pruning (Angular) and channel pruning (FLAP) do not account for the sparse computation characteristics of MoE.

 Method¶